 1. Wound Care

-Following surgery, gradually increase your dietary intake.
-Begin with a bland type diet, such as chicken noodle soup, crackers, Gatorade or tea, and gradually work your way up to a normal diet.
-It is important to avoid eating large meals at one time.
-It is better to eat several small meals during the day.
+Following your surgery you should gradually increase your dietary intake, beginning with a bland type diet, such as Gatorade, tea, chicken noodle soup and crackers.
+Gradually work your way up to a normal diet.

-Resume all your home medications with the exception of aspirin or other anticoagulants.
-Aspirin and other anticoagulants should be discontinued for a week following surgery unless other arrangements have been made with your doctor.
+Resume all of your home medications with the exception of aspirin or other anticoagulants.
+Aspirin and other anticoagulants should be discontinued for at least a week following surgery unless other arrangements have been made with your doctor.

 5. Follow Up Visit

 It usually takes the pathology department 3 working days to complete the evaluation of a breast biopsy.
 For this reason, we ask you to call our office at (512) 467-7151 to set up an appointment 3 – 5 working days following your surgery.
 That way, we should be able to give the pathology department the time they need to give us a full report on your biopsy which we will in turn give to you at your follow up visit.